Democrat Party Racism -Part 1

 • 1830: “Black Masters” – 3,775 slave owners where BLACK in the South owned an estimated 12,760 slaves. –Link

-• 1832: The Democrats-Republican Party, under Andrew Jackson, drops ‘Republican’ from the name and became simply the “Democratic” Party
+• 1832: The Democrats-Republican Party, under Andrew Jackson, dropped ‘Republican’ from the name and became simply the “Democratic” Party

 • 1848: France abolishes Slavery